isaac-j-miller/git-watcher/README.md

 # Quick Start Guide

-To get started, install the project using `npm install git-watcher`.
+To get started, install the project using `npm install lite-ci`.
 Then, set up a config file in a directory of your choice.
 The actions defined are just examples, so replace them with whatever is appropriate for your setup.
 Template 1 (polling subscription):

 ```json